MaxMaas/MasterThesis2024/README.md

 - text_evaluation.ipynb

 ## BIE 3:
 For the third BIE, the code was assessed.
-The folder, therefore, contains five .ipynb files and one .db file:
+The folder, therefore, contains five .ipynb files:
 - pipeline_1.ipynb
 - pipeline_2.ipynb
 - pipeline_3.ipynb
 - pipeline_4.ipynb
 - pipeline_5.ipynb
-- mimic4.db

 Each pipeline notebook relates to the specific use case as described in Chapter 3, 'Methodology' of the thesis.

-Furthermore, the folder contains the file 'mimic4.db', the SQLite database version of the MIMIC-IV dataset.
-The dataset itself can be accessed via https://github.com/MIT-LCP/mimic-code.git.
+Furthermore, due to the size of the mimic4.db dataset, this could not be included in this repository.
+Therefore, the dataset itself, as well as the files to convert it to an SQLite database, can be accessed via https://github.com/MIT-LCP/mimic-code.git.